CorrelAidxNL/CorrelAidxNL.github.io/README.md

   A typical blog post could be a deep dive into a project or a personal CorrelAid NL journey of a volunteer.
   Adding a (blog) post will include it on our Blog page (and also initially on our homepage) and create a new page for the post.
+- **People**.
+For each CA NL volunteer, we can make an md file containing their bio (and link to an image).
+  The code base then automatically uses the details in these files to add their profiles to the website.

 ## Technical Instructions